chronoDave/NitoriJS/README.md

 ```
 // Metadata (gets used by the help component)
 module.exports.info = {
-	name: '', // Name of plugin
+	name: "", // Name of plugin
-	description: '', // Small description of what it does
+	description: "", // Small description of what it does
-	args: '', // Arguments it takes
+	args: "", // Arguments it takes
-	examples: '', // Some examples
+	examples: "", // Some examples
-	list: '' // A full list of all arguments
+	list: "" // A full list of all arguments
 };
 // Event listener
+// bot is the bot object, message is the message object, args are the arguments and Aletheia is the text modifier.
-module.exports.run = async (bot, message, args) => {
+module.exports.run = async (bot, message, args, Aletheia) => {
     // Code
 }
 ```